python/cpython/Doc/library/ssl.rst

    the specification of normal, OS-level sockets.
 See especially the :ref:`notes on non-blocking sockets <ssl-nonblocking>`.

-   Usually, :class:`SSLSocket` are not created directly, but using the :meth:`SSLContext.wrap_socket` method.
+   :class:`SSLSocket` are not created directly, but using the :meth:`SSLContext.wrap_socket` method.

    .. versionchanged:: 3.5